Riccino22/test_generator/README.md

 # Test Generator
-A python app for generate exams with a Language Model and Streamlit for the interface
+A Python app for generating exams with a language model and Streamlit for the interface.